Ymchwil Weithrediadol ac Ystadegaeth Gymhwysol (MSc)

 Meini prawf derbyn

-- A first degree (minimum second class honours) from a recognised university in a numerate subject such as Mathematics, Operational Research, Statistics, Management Science, Economics, Engineering, Computer Science, Geography or a suitable Science degree.
+- A minimum 2:2 degree from a recognised university in a numerate subject such as Mathematics, Science or Engineering.

 - A good level of English language, both written and oral (applicants whose first language is not English will normally require an IELTS score of 6.5, with a minimum of 5.5 in each part).